 The majority of our students were learning on a laptop with no external monitor, causing them to vocalize their need for Picture in Picture (PIP).
 While we shipped an update with PIP for our macOS version, the process to use it was cumbersome in the context of managing the app, an IDE, and the PIP window.

 Solution - Theater Mode

 Instead of recreating the PIP experience for our 2.0 revamp, we created “Theater Mode,” which allowed the benefits of PIP while reducing the process to achieve the desired results.
 This resulted in a decrease of time it took for students to configure window sizes, and an increase in maneuverability between their IDE and our app.

 Quizzes & Tests

 We implemented quizzes and final tests as requirements to complete the Slope.
 Final tests were timed to reduce and discourage research while taking them.
 Framing tests in this way resulted in higher completion rates and more engaged learning.
 We also added certificates and reflected it as such in the lesson list.
 This gave users a stronger sense of purpose going through the lessons with a tangible goal in mind.

 Over a 4 month period we were able to design, develop, and ship our product addressing our biggest pain points.
 We decided to rebuild our app in Electron, opening up our product to Windows and Linux users.
-This allowed us to create a fast, highly customizable video player with “Theater Mode” that addressed users pain points of watching videos while learning.
+This allowed us to create a blazing fast, highly customizable video player with “Theater Mode” that addressed users pain points of watching videos while learning.
 This also relinquished design limitations and allowed us to optimize on creating a clearer learning track, decreasing confusion for lesson locations and source code files, while increasing average session times.
 We were also able to build our own API for full customization and flexibility.